 Online transcript orders require payment by credit card.
 Payment for the full amount of a transcript order must be received before the order can be processed.

-- If your chosen method of delivery is standard mail, the transcript cannot be tracked after it leaves our office.
 Depending on the location and time of year, standard mail can take two to four weeks to arrive at the final destination.

-You may pick up your transcript in person on the 1st floor at 246 Church Street.
+Yes - when placing your transcript order, select a transcript type of “Pick-up.”
+When you receive notification that your order is complete, you may pick up your transcript in person on the 1st floor at 246 Church Street.
 The office is open Monday through Friday from 8:30 A.M. to 4:30 P.M.
 You will need photo ID.

+Some holds on your record will prevent the release of a transcript.
 Transcript orders from current or former students with unmet obligations to the University will be cancelled.
 You will be notified by email and your credit card will not be charged.

 Transcripts for Yale College students enrolled in fall 2004 and subsequent terms include the cumulative GPA.